 For years, Jennifer and her family searched for a diagnosis to better explain the symptoms plaguing Jules since birth; some symptoms were similar to Autism while others were inexplicably different.
 With so few available explanations, the search to find ways to help Jules was an isolating and heartrending one.
 But in 2016, with the help of breakthroughs in the science of genetic testing, Jules was diagnosed with OCNDS, a rare genetic syndrome.
 At the time, Jennifer only knew of 5 other patients with OCNDS.
 Jennifer was determined to figure out how to further OCNDS research as well as find and support individuals with OCNDS.
 In 2018, Jen and her husband Jason launched the CSNK2A1 Foundation.

 Prior to her work with the CSNK2A1 Foundation, Jennifer worked as an Estate Planning and Tax Attorney, advising local non-profit organizations on planned giving and fundraising.
 Jennifer is active in her own community and in other nonprofit organizations.
-She is a Mentor to a first-generation college student for the Pay it Forward Scholarship and Mentoring Program at CSUMB.
-She serves as an Advisory Board Member for BOK Ranch, a non-profit organization providing therapeutic horseback riding for clients with special needs.
-She also serves on the West Coast Advisory Board for the Child Mind Institute.
+She serves as a Board Member for BOK Ranch, a non-profit organization providing therapeutic horseback riding for clients with special needs.
+She also serves on the West Coast Advisory Council for the Child Mind Institute, an independent, national nonprofit dedicated to transforming the lives of children and families struggling with mental health and learning disorders.
+She is a founding board member of the Live Like Leo Foundation, a non-profit foundation dedicated to giving young minds and their families opportunities to become global citizens, empowering them to lead their communities with compassion and inclusion in order to create a kinder and more connected world.
+She is also a member of the Simons Searchlight Community Advisory Committee (CAC) which advises and guides research and community activities on behalf of all Simons Searchlight participants and gene groups.

 Jennifer received a B.A. from the University of California, Berkeley, and her J.D. from Pepperdine University.
 She currently resides in the San Francisco Bay Area with her husband, Jason, their 2 children and their mini zoo consisting of 2 cats and 2 dogs.

-With over 20 years of experience on Wall Street, Kathryn has a demonstrated focus on women, developing a program for high performing female Vice Presidents on the sell-side, actively engaging in women’s employee group on the buy-side, and serving as an advisor for female-founded companies.
+Kathryn O'Connor Gardner - With over 20 years of experience on Wall Street, Kathryn has a demonstrated focus on women, developing a program for high-performing females on the sell-side, actively collaborating with other women on the buy-side, and serving as an advisor for female-founded companies.
 She has experience serving as an advisor for startups on strategy, financial analysis and capital market transactions.

-Catherine Landers is an attorney with more than 15 years’ experience in advocacy and outreach.
+Catherine Landers is an advocate and attorney with 15 + years’ experience in policy, communications, community outreach, and management.
 She has held senior management and communication roles on a number of electoral and advocacy campaigns at both the federal and local level.
 Catherine currently serves as Deputy Director for Special Projects for L.A.
 City Councilmember David Ryu, after assisting with his historic campaign win.

 In 2015, Catherine worked as an Honored Guest Manager for the Special Olympics World Games, the largest sporting event held in Los Angeles since 1984 Olympics.